pradeepbabar/pradeepbabar31/README.md

 Here are some ideas to get you started:
 -->

-- `🔭` I’m currently working as Network Security Engineer
+- `🔭` I’m currently working as Network Security Operation Engineer / Site Reliability Engineers (SRE).
 - `👀` I’m interested in Network Automation/Security
 - `🌱` I’m currently learning Automation...
 - `📫` How to reach me: https://www.linkedin.com/in/pradeepbabar